-Step 4 - If the student is not responsible, the case is closed
+Step 4 - If the student is not responsible, the case is closed.

-Step 5 - If the instructor finds the student responsible of academic dishonesty, s/he gives an academic sanction and sends letter of sanction to student within ten (10) University business days.
+Step 5 - If the instructor finds the student is responsible of academic dishonesty, s/he gives an academic sanction and sends letter of sanction to student within ten (10) University business days.
 Letter must be sent via University e-mail carbon copy the provost, dean and chair of the department, the university registrars, and director of student conduct and community engagement.

 Step 6 – Instructor submit incident report via Academic Dishonesty Reporting Form, including all supporting documentation.
 Example of supporting documentation includes, but is not limited to: course syllabus, Turnitin Originality Report, special course assignments, e-mail correspondence, etc.

 Step 7 – If the student disagrees with the charge of academic dishonesty, s/he has the right to appeal to the Honor Council.